chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/Pathetique.jpg" alt="CK" style="width:100%;margin:20px 0px 10px 0px">

-**How it works**:  In the above image the heads of "Target Notes" have magenta heads and "Chained" notes have white or grey heads.
+**How it works**:  In the above image "Target Notes" have magenta heads and "Chained" notes have white or grey heads.
 Each successive key (any key) you press, Concert Keyboardist triggers the next successive Target Note in the score.
 It also schedules any notes Chained off the target and autoplays them according to the tempo.
 Chained accompaniment notes can continue to play while you play overlapping target notes.
 Play polyphonic music, even complex chords.
 Play multi channel midi with multiple simultaneous instruments, or mute some combination of channels to concentrate on some part of the music.

 As you play, the score scrolls right-to-left based on the tempo at that point in the score's midi file.
 You control when to play target notes and how long to hold them.
 Concert keyboardist continually shows you the notes you've played, currently playing notes, and upcoming unplayed target notes, and it gives you a visual cue of when to play the next target note at the current tempo.

-This carefully designed note triggering system and ongoing visual feedback is crucial to the ability to play a midi file live,  and more than two years of testing went into perfecting it.
+This carefully designed note triggering system and ongoing visual feedback is crucial to the ability to play a midi file live.
+More more a year of testing went into perfecting it.

 When you play on computer keyboard Concert Keyboardist uses note velocities from the score.
-When you play on a velocity sensitive midi keyboard Concert Keyboardist uses velocities from the keyboard for the target notes and velocities of chained notes are adjusted proportional to the velocity of their target note.
+When you play on a velocity sensitive midi keyboard Concert Keyboardist uses velocities from the keyboard for the target notes.
+Velocities of chained notes are adjusted proportional to the velocity of their target note.

-Concert Keyboardist gradually adjusts its tempo (rate of scrolling) toward your playing tempo.
-You are not locked to the tempo in the midi file, and you don't have to play target notes exactly when Concert Keyboardist suggests.
-If you did play them exactly when suggested and hold them exactly as long as suggested, the result would be exactly like playing back the midi file.
-But even if you tried to do this your natural human variations would bring life to the music, or you could play notes at more varied times that feel right to you for the flow of the music, or vary the rhythm.
+The tempo in many midi files is varied according to the position in the music.
+Concert Keyboardist tracks the tempo adjusting its rate of scrolling and note-time visual cues so you can intuitively follow the tempo.
+However you don't have to play target notes exactly when Concert Keyboardist suggests.
+You can freely vary note-on times and the moment-by-moment tempo as you feel appropriate for the music.
+The midi file will sound like it was played a human - you, not like a robot, and every performance will be personal and unique.

 Concert Keyboardist has tools to edit which notes are target notes, note velocities, note start times, note durations, changes in the  tempo, and to "humanize" the start times and velocities of simultaenous notes in chords.
 You can save your edited scores in Concert Keyboardist files which are normal midi files but with an extra invisible track for additional settings.